Timor-LesteOfficial Name: Democratic Republic of Timor-Leste

 Occupying 5,743 square miles on the eastern half of an island in the Timor Sea between Indonesia and Australia, Timor-Leste has a population of approximately 1.1 million people.
 Timor-Leste became independent on May 20, 2002, and is a democratically-governed, independent nation with an elected President and Parliament.
 Following successful presidential and parliamentary elections and a peaceful change of government in 2012, UN and Australian-led peacekeepers departed Timor- Leste.

-Decades of occupation and periodic eruptions of post-independence violence – most recently in April 2006 – have left Timor-Leste with extremely poor infrastructure and limited economic opportunities.
+Decades of occupation and periodic eruptions of post-independence violence have left Timor-Leste with extremely poor infrastructure and limited economic opportunities.
 Electricity, telephone and telecommunications, roads, and lodging remain unreliable, particularly outside of the capital.
 Timor-Leste's economy relies largely on revenues from offshore oil and gas production.
 Read the Department of State's Fact Sheet on U.S.-Timor-Leste relations.

 Entry, Exit & Visa Requirements

 You need a passport valid for six months beyond the date of arrival in Timor-Leste.
-You don’t need a tourist visa prior to arrival by air, but if you arrive by air in Timor-Leste without a visa, you must pay a $30 fee for a 30-day tourist visa upon arrival.
-Visas on arrival are no longer available at the land border with Indonesia.
-You will need a visa prior to entry if entering Timor-Leste by land..
-Visa applications may be submitted to any Timor-Leste diplomatic mission or consular office.
-You will also have to pay an additional fee for each 30-day renewal of this visa.
+Travelers arriving by air may obtain a 30-day tourist visa-on-arrival for a fee of 30 USD.
+If entering Timor-Leste by land, you will need a visa prior to entry as visas-on-arrival are no longer available at the land border with Indonesia.
+You must renew this visa and pay an additional fee if you plan to stay longer than 30-days.
 Please see the website of the Timor-Leste Immigration Department for additional information on visas and extensions.
 Visitors traveling via air must transit Singapore, Darwin in Australia or Bali in Indonesia en route to Timor-Leste.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Timor-Leste.